se-research/OpenDaVINCI/tutorials/udpreceivebytes/README.rst

 resources, a ``SharedPointer`` is used that automatically releases memory that is no longer used.

+Please note that once you have stopped ``UDPReceiver`` you cannot reuse it and thus, you need to create a new one.

 You can compile and link the example::

    g++ -I /usr/include/opendavinci -c UDPReceiveBytes.cpp -o UDPReceiveBytes.o